-- Dark and Troubled Past: The Old Woman was Made a Slave and raped by pirates, lost her mother, ended in several harems, contracted the plague, had her left buttock eaten by starved janissaries, captured by the Russians and, finally, ended working for don Issachar.
+- Dark and Troubled Past: The Old Woman was Made a Slave and raped by pirates, lost her mother, landed in several harems, contracted the plague, had her left buttock eaten by starved janissaries, was captured by the Russians and, finally, ended up working for Don Issachar.
 It doesn't help that she's the daughter of Pope Urban X by an Italian princess.

 - Dastardly Whiplash: Don Fernando de Ibaraa, y Figueora, y Mascarenes, y Lampurdos, y Suza, who is described as carrying his nose so high, raising his voice mercilessly, and so on, that everyone who greeted him was tempted to hit him.
 In the next paragraph, he is also described as stroking his mustache and smiling malevolently.